 They don’t feature nearly as frequently in fairytales as tengu do, and while travelling round Japan you’re far less likely to randomly see depictions of kappa than you are of the others on this list.

-That said, in certain places they’re prominent, the most obvious being the Kappabashi kitchenware district in Tokyo, and a bridge called Kappabashi in Kamikochi, Nagano.
+That said, in certain places they’re prominent, the most famous being the Kappabashi kitchenware district in Tokyo, the town of Tono in Iwate Prefecture, and a bridge called Kappabashi in Kamikochi, Nagano.
 In the latter case, Kappabashi is written 河童橋 and literally translates as Kappa Bridge (a famous novel about kappa, simply called Kappa, is set in the area).

 Tokyo’s Kappabashi is written 合羽橋, with no reference to the mythological creature – however this hasn’t stopped the local businesses from engaging in a little wordplay and adopting the kappa as their mascot.
 The businesses in question specialise in kitchen & restaurant wares, and are all arranged along one stretch of street near Asakusa.
 Although it primarily exists to serve the restaurant trade, the area’s also become a popular spot with tourists seeking unusual souvenirs or just looking for something a little different to check out.
 The plastic food displays you see in restaurant windows can be purchased here (along with things like paper lanterns and Japanese language ‘bathroom’, ‘no smoking’ etc signs) and do make for some pretty cool keepsakes.